Hiring a Contractor for Home Improvements

 - Contact the contractor's listed references and ask lots of questions, such as: Were you satisfied with the work done?
 Was the contractor responsive to your concerns or complaints?
 Was the job completed on time?
 Were the workers neat and courteous?

 - Visit job sites, if possible.
-Observe how the workers behave and whether the site is neat and safe.
+Observe how the workers behave and whether the site is clean and safe.

 - Get proof of insurance.
 The contractor should have (at a minimum) personal liability insurance, workers' compensation insurance, and property damage coverage.
 Get policy numbers and call the insurance companies to verify coverage.